safrot77/twiittoOo/README.md

-# twiittoOo is a simple Twitter client application based on Android based on Android Kitkat (API 19)
+# twiittoOo is a simple Twitter client application

 Current Features:
 - Localization for Arabic, English and French